 - Superior Court judges who've viewed (first) Rob Ford crack video: 1

 Mixed into the swirl of criminal allegations are all of the offensive comments Ford made, which often distracted reporters from more tough and serious questions.
-There was the incredibly cringeworthy " more than enough to eat at home" brag, which was an allusion to eating his wife's pussy.
+There was the incredibly cringeworthy "more than enough to eat at home" brag, which was an allusion to performing oral sex on his wife.
 Or the time Ford was caught on camera stumbling through a particularly bad fake patois.
-Then there was that awkward video of Rob Ford threatening to commit "first degree murder," which the former mayor explained away as being simply his best Hulk Hogan impression, though both Mohamed Farah, the crack tape broker, and Scott MacIntyre say the threats are directed at them.
+Then there was that awkward video of Rob Ford threatening to commit "first degree murder," which the former mayor explained away as being simply his best Hulk Hogan impression, though both Mohamed Farah, the crack tape broker, and Ford's former brother-in-law Scott MacIntyre say the threats are directed at them.

 So if you're feeling Rob Ford FOMO (the hashtag #RobFordMemories is catching fire on Twitter among the nostalgic), set your Rob Ford Google Alert now, because the story won't be over until the cases are closed.